sjltaylor/object.js/README.markdown

 		var overrides = {
 			print: function (base, ... any other args ...) {
-				// see below for how to call the original member with the base proxy
-				// e.g:
+				/*
+					The replacment function will receive a base proxy as its first argument.
+					This provides some conveniences for invoking the overridden function.
+				*/
 				return base();
 			}
 		}

 		object(obj).override(overrides);

-Calling obj.print(1,2,3) now calls the replacement version of print which receives all of the arguments preceded by a base proxy.
+		/*
+		  obj is assigned a function that creates a base proxy and passed it, along with any arguments, to the replacement function.

-The base proxy can be used in several ways:
+			The new function can be invoked in the same way as the original.
+			In this case the replacement simply relays to its overridden function */

+		obj.print('hello', 'world');
+		=> ['hello', 'world']

+About the base proxy:

 * base().
 The parameter-less invokation calls the original function with the same arguments as passed to the replacement.
 This is the most common scenario.

 * base(1,2,3).
 Passing parameters calls the original function with the these parameters only.

-* base.callWithNoArguments(). base() calls the original function with the arguments passed to the replacement.
+* base.callWithNoArguments().
 This helper can be used to call the original function without any arguments.

-In any case the base proxy returns the return value from the original function.
+* All of the above return the return value of the original function

-Note: the replacement **and** original functions are called in the context of obj.
+* The replacement **and** original functions are called in the context of obj.

 ### Object Copying